August 10, 2007

 We overhear the greatest conversations waiting for the shuttle between classes: One dude and his Ghanaian friend are bringing classical music to Ghana for the first time — via donated instruments for kids and hopefully a radio station too.
 Dude and his friend talk a lot about the possibility of one day hearing Beethoven’s Fifth on thumb harps.

 We dip out to the Eastern European dance, where a gorgeous older woman with long straight hair and elf shoes makes squeaky noises and leads the crowd in a number of hand-holding, foot-shuffling line dances.
 We’re into it.
 All about the Balkans.

-5/8, 7/8, 9/8 … it’s like gypsies are so focused on being impoverished and discriminated against and kicked around, they even like to make their music sound like they couldn’t afford that last beat per measure.
+5/8, 7/8, 9/8 … it’s like Roma, who are historically impoverished and discriminated against and kicked around in all the countries they migrated to, enjoy music that sound like they couldn’t afford that last beat per measure.
 Or somebody stole it.
-Or the wagon wheel is broken and they have to hurry up and leave before the authorities arrive and accuse them of playing instruments they might’ve lifted from some respectable property-owning family in town.
+Or the wagon wheel is broken and they have to hurry up and leave before the authorities arrive and accuse them of playing instruments lifted from some respectable property-owning family in town.

 Late most nights in the coffeehouse, after many campers have gone to bed and the fire has gotten low, a quartet (guitar, violin, upright bass, dumbek) practices a song in 13/18 meter.